ppy/osu-wiki/news/2019-04-15-featured-artist-updates-dfs.md

 We've managed to snag a three-track selection from his highly acclaimed HARPSINGER SINGLES - pieces that masterfully straddle the divide between emotive, instrumental expression and that stark, electronic brilliance that he is renowned for.

-On top of that, we've also got a brand new piece in *SELF DESTRUCT*, a collab track between him and Hyleo in *Galaxy Cutter*, and something a little different in *AETHERSONG*.
+On top of that, we've also got a brand new piece in *SELF DESTRUCT*, a collab track between him and hyleo in *Galaxy Cutter*, and something a little different in *AETHERSONG*.
 Check them all out!

 ### THE SKIES OPEN